Purpose Is Changing the Way We Do Business

 of consumers say the more a business engages its consumers in charitable giving decisions, the more trust they have in that business

-of employees say the more a business engages its consumers in charitable giving decisions, the more trust they have in that business
+of employees say the more a business engages its employees in charitable giving decisions, the more trust they have in that business

 Note: All stats from Benevity report The Future of Corporate Giving: Stakeholder Philanthropy.